-Whenever you try to do something a little out of the norm, skepticism and doubt is likely to find you...
+Whenever you try to do something a little out of the norm, skeptics are likely to find you...

 The point here is that if you do the same thing over and over again - don't be surprised when your results are the same (or slightly diminished).